ricardojoserf/NativeDump/README.md

 The required values are:
 - ProcessorArchitecture: 9 for 64-bit and 0 for 32-bit Windows systems
-- Major version, Minor version and the BuildNumber: Hardcoded or obtained through kernel32!GetVersionEx or ntdll!RtlGetVersion (we will use the latter).
+- Major version, Minor version and the BuildNumber: Hardcoded or obtained through kernel32!GetVersionEx or ntdll!RtlGetVersion (we will use the latter)

 ---------------------